 - conservation – such as kiwi crèche (a nursery for young kiwi) and mainland island (mainland wildlife sanctuary)

-- farming – such as calfetaria or lambitaria (artificial feeding system for calves or lambs)
+- farming – such as calfetaria and lambitaria (artificial feeding systems for calves and lambs)

 - the 2010 and 2011 Canterbury earthquakes – such as liquefaction (the silty deposit from underground), CERA (the Canterbury Earthquake Recovery Authority) and munted (broken).